An old, veteran salesman used to tell me stories about the good ol’ days of enterprise technology sales from back in the late 1970’s.

 When the data needed for compliance with government incentives is tracked on spreadsheets, the files must be passed around to all those with important roles to play, such as tax, finance, real estate, HR, line of business managers, legal, and even government affairs.
 And when corporations hire consultants to do most of the heavy lifting around compliance, the consultants, too, use old-fashioned manual processes that are not scalable.
 They create spreadsheets, copy and paste the same data, send these spreadsheets to their clients via email for approvals, and hope when they get the spreadsheets back the formulas or data have not been changed.
 It’s scary when you realize that 88% of spreadsheets have errors – it’s also been called “pandemic" by an expert on bad spreadsheet practices.

-BIGcontrols embodies my old colleague’s spirit of doing everything that can be done to help your company make the most of government incentives--while preventing the expensive and embarrassing consequences of errors in compliance and recordkeeping.
-And while the story here has focused around compliance, the strategic benefits of using a platform like BIGcontrols include a single system of record and business intelligence insights on your government incentives.
+BIGcontrols embodies my old colleague’s spirit of doing everything that can be done to help your company make the most of government incentives -- while preventing the expensive and embarrassing consequences of errors in compliance and recordkeeping.
+And while the story here has focused around compliance, the strategic benefits of using a tax technology platform like BIGcontrols include a single system of record and business intelligence insights on your government incentives.

 Consultants need technology to enable their services for the modern day delivery of value, and the BIGcontrols product, like Salesforce, makes paper-based solutions and spreadsheets a thing of the past.